 If you have fish that you feel will not survive until weigh-in time, bring them in so they can be weighed and released.
 That is why we have someone at the weigh-in.
 Make fish care a priority so that the fish(s) can be released with the least amount of stress and a successful survival rate.

 Registration Fee/Payment Schedule

 All teams must include payment with their registration.
 Any registration that does not make a payment will be disallowed and removed from the tournament.

-If a team elects to withdraw from this event, they will have up to the cut-off date of December 18, 2022 to find a suitable team to purchase their entry.
+If a team elects to withdraw from this event, they will have up to the cut-off date to find a suitable team to purchase their entry.

 Boat numbers will be issued by time and date of paid registration.